grauwoelfchen/Exciplex/README.md

 The meta repository of my exercises.
 Each repository contains just my personal challenges for fun.

+Every repository is hosted on GitLab.com and mirrored on GitHub.com.

 | Name | Description |
 |:--|:--|
 | [scme][1] | SCheMe Exercises |